vocdoni/docs/docs/architecture/sequence-diagrams.md

 --------------------------------------------------------------------------------

 ### Set Entity metadata
-An Entity starts existing at the moment it has certain metadata stored on the [EntityResolver](/architecture/components/entity?id=entityresolver) smart contract.
+An Entity starts existing at the moment it has certain metadata stored on the [Entity Resolver](/architecture/components/entities?id=entityresolver) smart contract.

 ```mermaid